Homepage

 From day one of your holiday, airport rip-offs can take a tasty chunk out of your holiday budget.

 Avoid this potential rip-off by pre-booking your spot – even pre-booking a few hours before you travel will result in big savings.
-An online search made on February 27, 2024 at 3pm to arrive at Heathrow that same day at 5pm returned a price of just £120 for a week’s stay – that's still a saving of over 50% compared to the drive-up cost.*
+An online search made on 27 December at 1pm to arrive at Heathrow that same day at 5pm returned a price of just £160 for a week’s stay – that's still a saving of around 40% compared to the drive-up cost.*

 Rip-off #5: Luggage fees – especially when travelling with kids

 Airlines can be generous to families flying with little ones in tow – up to an extent.
-Many carriers include some extra luggage allowances when travelling with kids, such as the ability to bring a free piece of equipment like a pushchair or car seat, but the concept of travelling light is likely to go out the window.
+Many carriers include some extra luggage allowances when travelling with kids, such as a free piece of equipment like a pushchair or car seat, but the concept of travelling light is likely to go out the window.

 Consider the cost of additional checked baggage.
-On Ryanair, it can cost up to £59.99 per flight for a 20kg check-in bag purchased online at the time of booking.
-Add the same bag at the desk, and that goes up to £70 each way.
+On Ryanair, it can cost between £18.99 and £59.99 per flight for a 20kg checked bag purchased online at the time of booking.
+Add the same bag at the desk, and the price starts at £39.99 each way.

 Rip-off #6: Pricey food and drink